rozek/Universal-Turing-Machine/README.md

-# Simulating Universal Turing-Machines #
+# Simulating Universal Turing Machines #

 This repository contains any material required to run the "Universal Turing Machine" published by Marvin Minsky in "Computation: Finite and Infinite Machines.
 Englewood Cliffs, N.J.: Prentice-Hall, 1967" using Martin Ugarte's "[Turing Machine Simulator](https://turingmachinesimulator.com/)"